Canop/dysk/website/docs/table.md

-The standard output of lfs is a table with a default set of columns and only the "normal looking" filesystems.
+The standard output of dysk is a table with a default set of columns and only the "normal looking" filesystems.
 You can modify it easily.

 # Columns

-You can run `lfs --list-cols` for the list of all columns.
+You can run `dysk --list-cols` for the list of all columns.

 ## All columns